 - The Xist RNA produces the following epigenetic changes to the inactivated X chromosome:

-- Xist RNA recruits DNA methyltransferases to the X chromosome that will be inactivated.
-These DNA methyltransferases methylate many CpG islands throughout the X chromosome that will be inactivated, silencing approximately 80% of the X-linked genes.
+- Xist RNA recruits the de novo methylation proteins to the X chromosome that will be inactivated.
+De novo methylation occurs on many CpG islands throughout the X chromosome, silencing approximately 80% of the X-linked genes.

-- Xist RNA recruits histone methyltransferases that function to methylate a lysine amino acid located at position 27 within the H3 polypeptide sequence.
-As described below, the methylation of lysine 27 in histone H3 inhibits transcription.
+- Xist RNA recruits histone methyltransferases that function to add three methyl groups (trimethylation) to a lysine amino acid located at position 27 within histone H3.
+As described below, the trimethylation of lysine 27 on histone H3 inhibits transcription.

 - How do pluripotency factor proteins and CTCF proteins contribute to XCI?